Frequently Asked Questions (F.A.Q.'s)

 Can I sign the document before the notary arrives?

 It depends.
-A document with jurat wording (typically an oath or affirmation) MUST be signed in front of the notary.
-Documents with acknowledgment wording require only that the signer appear before the notary.
-They can be signed beforehand.
+A document with jurat wording (typically an affidavit) MUST be signed in front of the notary.
+Documents with acknowledgment wording require only that the signer acknowledge signing the document.
 If in doubt, wait until the notary arrives before signing.

 What types of indentification are required?